jonybuzz/repo-dependency-checker/README.md

 # Repo Dependency Checker

-This app reads a docker compose YAML file, and searches organization repositories for dependencies
+This app reads a Docker Compose YAML file, and searches organization repositories for dependencies.

+Requirements:
+- Image name must be equal to app´s repository name so RDC can find it
+- Dependencies must be declared in "DEPENDENCIES.md" at the root of each repo with a Markdown table format
+- Repo´s must be tagged with version number following semver

 ## Installation